 Download the order form "Tsingke_DNA_Order Form.1.1.1.250815.csv" for DNA modifications or "Tsingke_RNA_Order Form.1.1.1.250815.csv" for RNA modifications below and email it to info@tsingke.com.cn, or "Send Your Request" to submit your inquiry online.
 Please refer to "Tsingke_DNA_Modification List_1.1.1.250815.csv" or "Tsingke_RNA_Modification List_1.1.1.250815.csv" sheet to paste special base and internal modification codes in your sequence.

-(4) Avoid freeze-thaw cycles: Aliquot upon receipt to prevent repeated freezing and thawing, which reduces bioactivity and chemical stability.
+(4) Minimize freeze-thaw cycles: Aliquot upon receipt to avoid repeated freezing and thawing.